When and Why Positivity Backfires

 When people face difficult or threatening conditions, their negative emotions and fear reactions motivate them to find an eventual solution.

 Leaders should not present false positive information that will soon be proven incorrect.
-Instead, they should reinforce the message that group efforts will eventually resolve the difficult situation.
+Instead, they should reinforce the message that group efforts will resolve the complex situation.

 Predicting only Positive Outcomes Often Backfires

 In business and organizational leadership, there is often a tendency to project positive outcomes, even in the face of diminishing probabilities.
 Peale’s “Positive Thinking” leads many to avoid dealing with negative realities when interacting with those they supervise.
 As with the concentration camp prisoners, that strategy often leads to repeated evidence that the long-term optimistic view is unrealistic.
-Instead, realistic, positive short-term goals can energize a group and move it toward a desired result.
+Instead, realistic, positive, short-term goals can energize a group toward a desired result.

 In another brain imaging study, volunteers experienced heat applied to an extremity.
-Before the heat was applied, they were shown one of two symbols, which indicated how hot it would feel, including a rather painful level.
-Volunteers were asked to rate the pain level.
-The actual heat applied had nothing to do with the symbols displayed.
-What was discovered was that the reported pain level depended mainly on the symbol that was shown.
-The brain scan showed clearly that the brain responded according to the expected level of pain, as well, with more activity in regions involved with threat and fear.
-The responses continued to show the same effect, even after repeated trials.
+Before the heat was turned on, they saw one of two symbols indicating how hot it would feel, including a rather painful level.
+Volunteers rated the pain level.
+The actual heat delivered to the extremity had nothing to do with the symbols displayed.
+The researchers discovered that the reported pain level depended mainly on the shown symbol.
+The brain scan showed clearly that the brain responded according to the expected pain level, with more activity in regions involved with threat and fear.
+The responses continued to exhibit the same effect, even after repeated trials.

 The goal of effective leadership is to encourage and enable productive work toward an established goal.
-Positive projections into the future are rarely effective when reality makes those projections unlikely.
-If leaders instead acknowledge the difficult situation and encourage efforts that produce tangible progress, employees are more likely to avoid the paralyzing effects of pessimism.
+Optimistic projections into the future are rarely effective when reality makes those projections unlikely.
+Suppose leaders instead acknowledge the challenging situation and encourage efforts that produce tangible progress.
+In that case, employees are more likely to avoid the paralyzing effects of pessimism.

 Avoid Leadership Based on Toxic Positivity

-Neuroscience research has revealed many facts about how people’s brains respond to a wide range of emotions.
+Neuroscience research has revealed many facts about how people’s brains respond to various emotions.
 In some cases, that research has reinforced traditional leadership training principles.
-However, in many cases, it has also revealed how those principles fall short.
-Dr. Terry Wu is constantly comparing the latest Neuroscience research with established leadership principles.
-His goal is to share that new knowledge through public speaking and professional consulting.
-Contact him to learn how you can benefit from Neuroscience at all levels of leadership.
+However, it has also revealed how those principles often fall short.